hphelion/documentation/commercial/GA1/commercial.update-101-overview.md

 	Throughout the update process you may be asked for particular IP addresses or image IDs to perform a particular manual step.
 Steps on how to obtain these are listed in the [Update Prerequisites](/helion/openstack/update/prereqs/101/).

+5. After the update is complete, review [Configuring Your Network Securely](/helion/openstack/install/security/) for information on configuring your HP Helion OpenStack deployment to protect against external abuse and insider abuse or administrative errors.

 ## About the Update Options ## {#options}

 There are two ways to update once you have laid out your update plan: